 Secure U of T advanced threat protections: Anti-phishing protection

-Spoofing is when the From address in an email message (the sender address that's shown in email clients) doesn't match the domain of the email source.
-Impersonation is where the sender or the sender's email domain in a message looks similar to a real sender or domain.
+Impersonation is where the sender or the sender's email domain in a message looks similar to a legitimate sender or domain.
 The intent is to deceive recipients.

 • The features that are included with anti-phishing policies.